authCredentials

 will replace the value with a SHA256 hash of the original value (see below).keep

-Using authCredentials: "hash"
+authCredentials: "hash"

 allows you to cross-match credentials across